 - Perfect Children: Growing Up on the Religious Fringe, by Amanda van Eck Duymaer van Twist — 2015

 - Handbook of Global Contemporary Christianity: Movements, Institutions, and Allegiance, by Stephen J. Hunt — 2016 (chapter 18, From the Children of God to the Family International, by Eileen Barker)

 - Escaping Utopia: Growing Up in a Cult, Getting Out, and Starting Over, by Janja Lalich & Karla McLaren — 2017; audiobook 🎧

 The Innocent, book two in the bestselling Vanessa Michael Munroe series of thrillers, has the story’s heroine, Vanessa, infiltrating a cult called the Chosen.
 You can read a seven-page excerpt online.

 Although the storyline and characters are fictional, the cult closely resembles the Family.
 That’s no accident since author and personal friend Taylor Stevens grew up in the Family.

 People keep asking me what my life was like, so I can tell them — if you want to know what it was like growing up, read this book, that’s what it was like. […] Everything that happens in the book happened to someone.

 So that’s it.
-If I’m missing any books, or you’re writing your own book, let me know!
+I’ll be keeping this list up to date as I learn of any that are missing or newly written.
 If you’ve read any of these, let me know what you thought of them.

 If you’re doing research on the cult’s history, you might also be interested in the extensive archive of press coverage of the Children of God at XFamily.org that I and others contributed to.
 Although it hasn’t been maintained since 2008, it’s by far the largest collection of its kind.